cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 		* Unstable angina
 		* AMI within last 3 months
 		* Cardiogenic shock
+		* Emergency revascularisation.
 		* Decompensated CCF
+		* LV aneurysm
+		Indicates poor myocardial function.
 	* Coronary anatomy:
 		* **Left main disease**
 		Avoid drop in perfusion pressure in the case of critical left main stenosis.
+			* Significant >50%
+			* Severe > 80%
+			* Note also that high-grade stenosis of the LAD and LCx lead to an effective critical stenosis of the LMCA
 		* Triple vessel disease
 		* Proximal LAD stenosis
 	* Ventricular function:
 		* LVEF < 30%
 		* Concominant RV dysfunction
+* Valvular disease
+Particularly AS or MR.

 ##Preparation
 As for [other cardiac surgery](/anaesthesia/cthr/cthr-principles.md#prep).